 Randy returns to Stanford to join the CHOIR team building next-gen learning healthcare systems for national and international deployment.
 He is an accomplished full-stack software developer with decades of industry experience ranging from client-server word processing systems to modern web application ecosystems.

-David Tom is a Senior Systems Engineer on the STRIDE project.
+David Tom is a Senior Systems Engineer on the STARR project.
 He is the lead developer on a variety of customer facing application projects.
 David is a software developer and joins us from Oracle, where he spent 17 years working on middleware, content management and desktop application products.

 Susan C. Weber, PhD